angelcamposm/atlas-catalog/README.md

 <p align="center"><img src="docs/images/logo.png" width="680" alt="Atlas Catalog Logo"></p>

+## ⚠️ Development Status

+**IMPORTANT: Backend is READ-ONLY**

+-   The Laravel backend (`src/` directory) is **stable and locked** - no modifications allowed
+-   All active development is on the **Next.js frontend** (`frontend/` directory)
+-   Backend provides REST API at `/api/v1/*` endpoints
+-   Frontend adapts to existing backend responses and schemas

 ## About Atlas Catalog

 Atlas Catalog is a modern full-stack application designed to serve as a centralized and comprehensive inventory for all microservices, APIs, and digital assets within an organization.
 It consists of:

-- **Backend**: Laravel 11-based RESTful API for managing APIs, lifecycles, types, and metadata
+-   **Backend**: Laravel 11-based RESTful API for managing APIs, lifecycles, types, and metadata (**READ-ONLY**)
-- **Frontend**: Next.js 16 application with TypeScript for consuming and visualizing the API catalog
+-   **Frontend**: Next.js 16 application with TypeScript for consuming and visualizing the API catalog (**ACTIVE DEVELOPMENT**)

 Key features include:

 -   **Centralized Service Discovery**: A single source of truth for all your APIs and services.
 -   **Rich Metadata Management**: Track essential information such as endpoints, versions, ownership, access policies, and documentation.
 -   **Business Domain Organization**: Group services by business domains to provide clear context and ownership.
 -   **Modern Web Interface**: Intuitive Next.js frontend with TypeScript, Tailwind CSS v4, and shadcn/ui components.
 -   **Internationalization**: Built-in multi-language support with next-intl.
 -   **Standardized & RESTful**: A clean, predictable API that follows modern best practices for easy integration.
 -   **Extensible by Design**: Easily add new metadata or integrate with other developer tools.

 Whether you are a developer looking for service documentation, a platform engineer managing the ecosystem, or an architect designing new systems, Atlas Catalog provides the visibility and control needed to navigate your microservices landscape with confidence.